-Swedish Railway Museum is the central institution within Swedish National Maritime Museums which also oversees its three sister museums, the Naval Museum, the Vasa Museum and the Maritime Museum.
+Swedish Railway Museum is the central institution within Swedish National Maritime and Transport Museums which also oversees its three sister museums, the Naval Museum, the Vasa Museum and the Maritime Museum.

 During the early 1900s, objects began to be collected that were considered to be of historical value for the future.
 The extensive Swedish State Railways (SJ) section at the Baltic Exhibition in Malmö in 1914 laid the foundation for the Railway Museum that opened the following year housed in a number of rooms next to the SJ head office on Vasagatan in Stockholm.